The Eckley Miners’ Village Associates has openings for 3 interns per semester.

 - Extra consideration will be given to; bilingual applicants, applicants with prior museum or recreational job experience, upperclassmen, and those with an interest in full-time schedules

-Rewards: Training will be given in public speaking, tour guiding, museum management and operations, museum education, proper research methods, and technical writing.
-Museum experience is valuable and hard to come by.
+Rewards: Training will be given in public speaking, tour guiding, museum management and operations, museum education, proper research methods, technical writing, etc. Museum experience is valuable and hard to come by.
 This experience opens up job opportunities in a variety of fields because of the diverse duties performed during the course of the internship.

 How to apply: To apply, email all application materials to our Education Coordinator at firstname.lastname@example.org, or call our museum Monday – Saturday, 9 am – 5 pm at (570) 636-2070.